sergeicodes/a11yfacts/README.md

 # Accessibility Facts

 To help businesses to **make their decisions** towards accessibility, it would be nice to have a place where **different facts about accessibility are collected**.
-For better readability all facts should be supported by **illustrations** (see some good examples below). **References** to all facts should be provided.
+For better readability all facts should be supported by **infographics** (see some good examples below). **References** to all facts should be provided.

 ## Ideas